Cart 0

 Use: Body copy

-JA TEXTURE FONTS
+JA TEXTURE FONT

-JA Texture is a special fonts, made just for JA, based on Montserrat and employing an urban, textured look.
-Each letter and number has an alternate to create more natural, less unified feel to the graphic.
 Download the font to your computer and use it as you would any other font.
-But note: You cannot change the color of this font.
-You must download the font premade in the color you wish to use.
+But remember that you cannot change the color of this font; you must choose the font based on the color name you need.

-JA YOUTH FONTS
+JA YOUTH FONT

-JA Youth and JA Youth Multicolor are special fonts, made just for JA, based on Montserrat, but rounding the corners to make them youth-friendly.
-In the multicolor version, each letter and number has three alternates to give you a variety of colors.
-Download the fonts to your computer and use them as you would any other font.
-You can change the color of JA Youth, but the font color cannot be changed in JA Youth Multicolor.
+JA Youth is a custom font, made just for JA, based on Montserrat, but rounding the corners to make it youth-friendly.
+Download the font to your computer and use it as you would any other font.
+You can change color and size as you would with any typeface.

 JA MULTICOLOR FONT

-JA Multicolor is a special font, made just for JA, based on Montserrat, with the combination of color similar to what we used during the JA Centennial.
 Download this font to your computer and use it for all-caps, in the colors specified.
 Note that each letter and number has one alternate to give you some variety.
 There are no lowercase letters.

 JA OUTLINE FONT

-JA Outline is a special font, made just for JA, based on Montserrat, but showing only the outline of each letter.
 Download the font to your computer and use it as you would any other font.
 You can change color and size as you would with any typeface, but you'll be changing only the color of the outline.
 The inside of each letter is transparent, so it takes on the color behind it (in this case, white).

 JA STENCIL FONT